seas-yoselyn/BC_Nexus/Create the Input Datafiles/ReadMe_CofigurationFileForCLEWsy.md

 }
 ```
 ## Groundwater % of Excess Other Land Use
 Ratios for how much excess water goes to groudwater vs surface runoff.Typical values may not require frequent changes.
-Values given in this sample were taken from the *Bolivia model by Abhishek Shivakumar.*
+Values given in this sample were taken from the *Bolivia model by Abhishek Shivakumar et al 2021* [[1]](#1).
 ```
 GroundwaterPercentofExcessOtherLandUse: {
   BAR: 0.009,